 In the city, Yeouido Park.
 If you’re going to head out, there’s no better place than the mountains.

-My favourite neighbourhood for food is…
+My favorite neighborhood for food is…

 Seongsu, also dubbed the Brooklyn of Seoul.
 It has everything you might need.
 I recommend Cafe Onion if you can get a spot on the rooftop!